8 Tips for Taking your Baby on a Road Trip (+FREE Travel Guide)

 It’s a 5-hour drive one way from our home state of Iowa to either Wisconsin or Missouri just to visit one set of our parents.
 And, that’s the shortest distance we’ve taken.
 What that means is that we spend A LOT of time driving.

 It’s no surprise that our traveling hasn’t slowed down since we had our baby boy.
-Since my son was born 6 months ago, we’ve traveled 5,000 miles with him on 4 separate trips (and we have a 4,000-mile trip planned in August!)
+Since my son was born 9 months ago, we’ve already traveled 10,000 miles with him on 6 separate trips!

 By traveling with him, I’ve learned a couple of things that I hope you’ll find useful in your travels as well.
-Here are my 8 tips for making the most out of your road trip with your 6-month-old (or baby of any age).
+Here are my 8 tips for making the most out of your road trip with your baby.

 Stay on your baby’s normal schedule – He’ll sleep better that night!